Our range of lime products are ideal for building conservation projects both small and large.

 - Lime Green Prompt Lime mortar is a low strength product that gives a faster speed of set than is achievable with standard hydraulic lime mortars, and so is regularly specified for the repair of historic buildings Lime Green Roman Stucco, a lime render used for fine detailing on building facades

 - Lime Green Pure lime grout a first choice lime mortar for infilling cracks or as a consolidation material in degrading walls.
-They can be used can be used safely near ponds and water courses as they don't leach toxins
+They can be used safely near ponds and water courses as they don't leach toxins

-- Lime Green Natural Lime Mortar can be used for internal or external works.
+- Lime Green Natural Lime Mortar can be used as conservation building materials for both internal or external works.

 The quality of Lime Green products mean they are specified for high profile projects and so have been used in the refurbishment of Osborne House (Queen Victoria and Prince Albert's family home on the Isle of Wight) and the recent re-development of King's Cross in London.